signalfx/integrations/collectd-memcached/README.md

 * Make sure ServiceURL points to your jmx app.
 * Modify the "Host" parameter to what you want your source name to be.
-* Please leave the identifier [hostHasService=kafka] in the hostname.
+* Please leave the identifier [hostHasService=memcached] in the hostname.

 ### USAGE